 A logo trademark is an image you can register and use to represent your business.
 It is often used interchangeably with copyrights, but there is a difference between the two.
 A trademark can be used to register a logo symbol or design that represents a unique idea.

 They are applicable to creative intellectual property that reaches a requisite level of creativity.
 This usually includes music, literary arts, dramatic work, films, and typographical arrangements.
 A unique design concept can earn copyrights protection.

 They are created by using an original work for inspiration.
 If your idea appears too inspired, you might face trademark violation or copyright infringement issues.
 We will help you create a distinction.
 Find out how you can know your design appears derived.

-Now that you know how to avoid trademark and copyright violation, you can
+Now that you know how to trademark a logo, you can start designing.

 Embed this Video on your site using the html below: